gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 A Psalm praising Zion, the city of God.
 I don’t understand “this one was born there”.
 # Psalm 88
 The Psalmist is in the depths of despair, but perseveres in prayer.
 He is anguished that the Lord let him (makes him) suffer.
+# Psalm 90
+A Psalm reflecting God's creative power, and might.
+And asking for God to remove the people's affliction.

+Some notes:
+- God's time is different from the creation time (Ps 90:4)
+- Number our days: reflect on our finitude to gain wisdom (Ps 90:12)
+- Being satisfied with God love leads to lasting happiness (Ps 90:14)
 # Psalm 104

 # Psalm 136